TheRealFalseReality/aquapi/README.md

  | ------------- | ------------- |

 ### Web Server
-Alternatively, you can access the AquaPi web server without Home Assistant by navigating to:
+Alternatively, after connecting to Wifi, you can access the AquaPi web server without Home Assistant by navigating to:
 ```
 <hostname>.local/
 ```